 The rating is secondary to the full text of the review and we encourage visitors to read the entire article.

 The rating provided cannot be translated to a scoring system just like that.
 A rating of 5 is unrelated to a score of 10, just like a rating of 3 isn't a score of 6/10.
 In our case the rating indicates the category to which a game belongs and is not a numerical quantification of the game.

 All RPGWatch reviews are written by unpaid volunteers and this will have some impact on the process.
 In most cases we do not receive official copies, so reviewers usually buy their own copy.
 It is natural that our volunteer writers are most likely to buy games they are interested in and this will mean that not all games are reviewed and there may appear to be a positive skew to the results.

 The following section is an overview of our reviewing process and goals:

-- The reality is that reviews are often judged by the final score and not by the actual writing.
-Our reviewers are encouraged to decide on the final score with the utmost responsibility and the score should be supported by the main text.
+The reality is that reviews are often judged by the final rating and not by the actual writing.
+Our reviewers are encouraged to decide on the final rating with the utmost responsibility and the rating should be supported by the main text.